Cogent Communications CEO to P - GuruFocus.com

 PR Newswire

 WASHINGTON, Nov.
-4, 2022 /PRNewswire/ -- Cogent Communications Holdings, Inc. ("Cogent") (NASDAQ: CCOI), one of the largest Internet service providers in the world, today announced that Dave Schaeffer, Cogent's Chief Executive Officer, will participate in the following conference:
+8, 2022 /PRNewswire/ -- Cogent Communications Holdings, Inc. ("Cogent") (NASDAQ: CCOI), one of the largest Internet service providers in the world, today announced that Dave Schaeffer, Cogent's Chief Executive Officer, will participate in the following conferences:

-The 2022 RBC Capital Markets Global Technology, Internet, Media and Telecommunications "TIMT" Conference is being held at the InterContinental New York Barclay in New York, NY.
-Dave Schaeffer will be presenting on Thursday, November 15th at 1:25 p.m.
+The 2022 RBC Capital Markets Global Technology, Internet, Media and Telecommunications "TIMT" Conference is being held in New York, NY.
+Dave Schaeffer will be presenting on Tuesday, November 15th at 1:25 p.m.
 ET.

-Investors and other interested parties may access a live audio webcast of the conference presentation by going to the "Events" section of Cogent's website at www.cogentco.com/events.
-A replay of the webcast will be available for 90 days following the presentation.
+(Note – date corrected.)

+The 2022 BofA Securities Leveraged Finance Conference is being held at the Boca Hotel in Boca Raton, FL.
+Dave Schaeffer will be presenting on Tuesday, November 29th at 10:50 a.m.
+ET.

+The Credit Suisse 26th Annual Technology Conference is being held at the Phoenician in Scottsdale, AZ.
+Dave Schaeffer will be presenting on Wednesday, November 30th at 10:55 a.m.
+MT.

 Cogent (NASDAQ: CCOI) is a facilities-based provider of low cost, high speed Internet access and private network services to bandwidth intensive businesses.
 Cogent's facilities-based, all-optical IP network provides services in over 219 markets across 51 countries.